NCERT Solutions Class 11 English Let Me Not to the Marriage of True Minds – Free PDF Download

 Why is the NCERT Solutions for Class 11 English Poetry Chapter 2 from BYJU’S the best reference guide?

 The NCERT Solutions for Class 11 English Poetry Chapter 2 from BYJU’S is the best reference guide for the CBSE students because –

 1. For easy comprehension, straightforward and simple language is used.

 2. Accurate information is provided in a point-wise manner.

 3. Students will be able to get a clear idea about the types of questions which would appear in the exam.

 Which Metaphor is used in the NCERT Solutions for Class 11 English Poetry Chapter 2?

-In this poem, the speaker brings about a comparison among love and a star to every wandering ship.
-It is considered to be a metaphor where love has a connection with the North star, which guides the sailors to lead their ships.
+In this poem, the speaker makes a comparison between love and a star to every wandering ship.
+It is considered to be a metaphor where love has a connection with the North Star, which guides the sailors to lead their ships.
 A metaphor is a resemblance between two different things where the poet explains one as the other.
 Here, the metaphor which connects love with the north star shows that both love and stars require constant reassurance and guidance.
 For a better idea of this concept, students can refer to the NCERT Solutions for Class 11 English Poetry Chapter 2 from BYJU’S.

 Explain the theme of NCERT Solutions for Class 11 English Poetry Chapter 2.

-This poem is a sonnet which explains love and its support towards everything.
-It is narrated by Shakespeare where he is describing love.
+This poem is a sonnet which explains love and its power that attracts everything towards it.
+Narrated by Shakespeare, The poem is about love.
 Apart from this, it can be said that the poet is an adult who is aware of love.
-The poet confers how real and spiritual love can never change as time passes.
+The poet says how real and spiritual love can never change as time passes.
 Going through the NCERT Solutions for Class 11 English Poetry Chapter 2 from BYJU’S will help students understand the theme covered in this chapter effortlessly.